d16-nichevo/bard-afar/README.md

 1. Receive an address from the person running the server.
 More information [here](#server-address-for-clients).
 2. Open a modern-day web browser (such as Chrome or Firefox).
+   * Bard Afar should work on modern-day browsers on ***any device***.
+PCs, phones, tablets, etc.
-3. Enter that address into the address bar.
+4. Enter that address into the address bar.
-4. You should see the Bard Afar page.<br/>
+5. You should see the Bard Afar page.<br/>
    ![image](https://user-images.githubusercontent.com/44771168/226333277-cd5cc942-69c4-4e6c-8969-a5448d67de8d.png)
 5. Click the "Click to Connect" button.
 6. The LED indicator should turn green.<br/>